kyverno/kyverno/samples/README.md

 ## Run as non-root user

-**Description**:  By default, processes in a container run as a root user (uid 0).
+By default, processes in a container run as a root user (uid 0).
 To prevent compromising the host, a best practice is to specify a least privileged user ID when building the container image, and require that application containers run as non root users.

 **Policy YAML**: [deny_runasrootuser.yaml](best_practices/deny_runasrootuser.yaml)